 - Summarize a lesson in one widget.

-Want to know more about the different parts in a webquest?
+Want to know more about how you can use a WebQuest in your classroom?
 Click here.

 The fun factor of you lesson is definitely a game widget.
 Fun and learning can go hand in hand.

 10. Bingo Card

 Add words or images to a bingo card and speak out translations, show images and more.
 Students have to match the teachers’ words or images with a match on their bingo sheet.
 When students have 5 hits in a row, they have to yell BINGO!